Learn more about our Book with Confidence and Travel Updates.

 Once a run-down shantytown, Soweto has become an important part of Joburg’s economy, and is now home to many successful businesspeople and several affluent neighborhoods.
 Our guide will show us both sides of Soweto and provide us with fascinating descriptions of life here.

-After lunch, we’ll return to our hotel and enjoy an afternoon of relaxation around the pool with its magnificent views over the city.
+After lunch, we’ll return to our hotel and enjoy an afternoon of relaxation around the pool.
 This evening, we’ll all get together for an orientation meeting and a Welcome Dinner.

 Fly to Kasane and transfer by boat to your deluxe riverside hideaway in Namibia